Awj2021/unionnet/README.md

 - [ ] Test the LabelMe dataset referring to the method of Max-Mix.
 - [ ] Reimplement the dataset. dataloader.
 - [ ] Change the dataset to Chaoyang dataset.
+- [ ] Add the compared methods, like Majority Vote Method, and comparing E2E method & MV method.
+- [ ] Add the EM method.

 ## The setting of environment.